GreenStar Homes Certification Manual Version 4

 Certified | Silver | Gold | Platinum

-Actions through design and renovation need to be taken to mitigate, adapt and/or resist risk based on risk level
+Actions need to be taken through design and renovation to mitigate, adapt and/or resist risk based on risk level:

 Alternative approach

-Verification – Upload reports to email or file share.
+Upload reports to email or file share.
 If action needs to be taken, document what actions and remedies will be taken.

 Home Energy Cost Rating and Performance Testing Opportunities